sweagleExpert/integrations/docker/elasticsearch/README.md

 - tag it with `sudo docker tag sweagle-elasticsearch:<VERSION> <YOUR_REGISTRY>/sweagle-elasticsearch:<VERSION>`
 - push it with `sudo docker push <YOUR_REGISTRY>/sweagle-elasticsearch:<VERSION>`

-where <VERSION> is the version of your ElasticSearch package
+where `<VERSION>` is the version of your ElasticSearch package
   - default is 6.8.6 version for SWEAGLE 3.10 and higher

 example:

 `docker build -t sweagle-elasticsearch:6.8.6 .`

-`sudo docker tag sweagle-elasticsearch:6.8.6 docker.sweagle.com:8444/sweagle-elasticsearch:6.8.6`
+`sudo docker tag sweagle-elasticsearch:6.8.6 docker.sweagle.com:9444/sweagle-elasticsearch:6.8.6`

-`sudo docker push docker.sweagle.com:8444/sweagle-elasticsearch:6.8.6`
+`sudo docker push docker.sweagle.com:9444/sweagle-elasticsearch:6.8.6`

 ## TEST IT